House votes to hold Trump ally Steve Bannon in contempt

 “We will not allow anyone to derail our work, because our work is too important,” Thompson said ahead of the vote.

-Republicans call it a “witch hunt,” say it is a waste of time and argue that Congress should be focusing on more important matters than the insurrection.
+Republicans call it a “witch hunt,” say it is a waste of time and argue that Congress should be focusing on more important matters.

 Indiana Rep. Jim Banks, leading the GOP opposition on the floor, called the probe an “illicit criminal investigation into American citizens” and said Bannon is a “Democrat party boogeyman.”